UPSUTER/GEMLI/README.md

 ## Example 2: large lineages in intestinal crypts

 In this example we'll be visualizing GEMLI results from a lineage-annotated dataset of murine intestinal crypts.
 Intestinal crypts originate from one or few intestinal stem cells, and are composed of a number of different cell types.
 In the data we find cells from individual crypts that range from just three up to forty-four related cells.
+The data is derived from Bues et al. 2022 (PMID 35165449).

 ### Load example data.
 First we load the example data.
 Here we already predicted the lineages using GEMLI and therefore do not include a count matrix, but rather start with the predictions right away.